 Influence on Art and Architecture

-The square’s symbolism and spiritual meaning have had a significant impact on art and architecture throughout history.
+The square’s symbolism and spiritual meaning have had a significant impact on art and architecture throughout history (as well as in astrology, such as the sun square ascendant synastry, for example).
 Found in various forms of art and architectural designs worldwide, the square represents stability and balance, which are crucial in building structures and creating aesthetically pleasing compositions.

 In many ancient civilizations, the square was a prominent symbol in their stories, art, and architecture.
 These societies incorporated squares into their designs to reflect their values and beliefs.
 For example, the ancient Greeks and Romans often used grid patterns in their city layouts, reflecting their appreciation for order and structure (Symbol Hippo).